So, you want to start a YouTube channel?

 There is an existing community on YouTube and some of those people don’t even have profiles on other social networks.

 Don’t waste your time trying to get someone from another network who never watches YouTube to watch you, when there are people who already watch YouTube and follow YouTubers.

 Now, when you understand that YouTube is a community, not just a place to host your videos you should start to interact with the other members of this community and start working on a bit of self-promotion by commenting on other videos in your niche (perhaps include a few humorous remarks, so that your comment reaches the top where it can be seen by a lot of people).

-Commenting on other people’s videos will have a major impact on a number of views your videos and profile receive
+Commenting on other people’s videos will have a major impact on the number of views your videos and profile receive